CoMakery/solana-security-token/README.md

 - these transfer groups have approved transfer restrictions (ie invoking `initializeTransferRule`)
 - sender has available tokens to be transferred

 Note that `balance` property of AssociatedTokenAccount typically used by wallet providers (ie Phantom) will display wallet balance that includes the amount of simple tokens.
-Any locked, staked tokens are held by related Smart Contracts.
+Any locked, staked tokens are held by related Tokenlockup program escrow account.

+## Program Deploy and Upgrade

+The programs deployed are not immutable until they are marked as "final" (i.e., not upgradeable) on the Solana blockchain by the admin team.
+The upgrade authority has super power to change program.
+In order to deploy not upgradable program use an option `--final` to use [BPFLoader2](https://explorer.solana.com/address/BPFLoader2111111111111111111111111111111111) at the deployment time (when --final is provided and the program will not be upgradeable).
+If any changes are required to the finalized program (features, patches, etc…) the new program must be deployed to a new program ID.
+To verify that program is not upgradable can be done on https://explorer.solana.com/ by checking Upgradeable property or not belong to *Owner: BPFLoaderUpgradeab1e11111111111111111111111U*

+Otherwise program ownership, upgrades and changes must be shared with users.